-CAM was founded in 1977 by nine downtown churches and today is supported by over 80 today.
-CAM works much like an emergency room of social services, all are welcome and no one must make an appointment.
-By providing for safety net needs, immediately, we can ensure that further crisis can be avoided or that the client is stabilized in order to get further help with a specialized nonprofit.
+CAM was founded back in 1977 by 9 downtown churches and today, CAM is supported by over 100 churches of all different denominations.
+CAM works much like an emergency room of social services, all are welcome and you don’t have to make an appointment.
+By providing for immediate safety net needs, we can ensure that further crisis can be avoided or that the client is stabilized in order to get further help with a specialized nonprofit.
 Our services begin with a personal interview, referrals, and specific resources (food, clothing and financial help).

-CAM is dedicated to helping those with great need facing long term or short term crisis.
-CAM is now supported by local churches, foundations, individuals, “in-kind” donations and a volunteer force of 250.
-Services are administered at 2 donated locations on church properties and serves 50,000 people annually with 8 full time and 3 part time staff.
+CAM is dedicated to helping those with great need facing long-term or short-term crisis.
+CAM is now supported by local churches, corporations and foundations, individuals, “in-kind” donations and a volunteer force of 250.
+Services are administered at 2 donated locations on church properties and serves 70,000 people annually with 10 full time and 3 part time staff.
 CAM provides food, clothing, utility assistance, prescription assistance, ID recovery (vital for help with housing, insurance and employment), a free place to receive mail, and transportation to medical appointments or bus passes for the newly employed.

 Every person who comes to CAM, regardless of beliefs, is considered a child of God.
 Help is extended to all clients through the distribution of food, clothing, financial assistance, or by referrals to other agencies, prayer and a listening ear.